aryailham/Werk/README.md

 <strong>Werk: mobile-based job portal</strong>

+Werk is a mobile-based job portal. in this application, an User can search and apply any jobs that are posted in this application.
+User apply status also will be provided in this application.
+Currently, jobs in this application are divided into eight categories: Software Development, UI/UX Designer, Computer & IT, Web Development, Graphic Design, Marketing, Accounting, and Engineering.

 This project was made to fulfill IT Division Bina Nusantara’s recruitment final project. it is a mobile application developed with Android Studio and Java.

 <strong>Main Features:</strong>